calledit/the_mind/README.md

 The self aware perciver, it percives things and it knows that it percives things.
 It belives it exists in something.
 What it actaully exist is in the model worldview.

 ### World as presented
-This is what the perciver see, in a sense it is a slice/a small part of the model worldview.
+This is what the perciver see and experience, in a sense it is a slice/a small part of the model worldview.
 You see a table, you see a human and so on.
-This is what a naive mind will belive "reality" is.
+This is what a naive mind will describe as "reality".

+### Ontological model
+A model that represents what the perciver consciously believes the world is and how it works.
+This is what the perciver will describe when it is asked about how things in the world works.
+The ontological model is created by the perciver as it oberves data avalible in the "world as presented".
+It is a belief system.

+### Binding this together
 The world as the human consciousness perceives it is a representation manufactured by fitting sensory input to the model worldview.
 In psychology this fitting of sensory input is often talked about as top-down processing.
+But this is perception, human consciousness can learn and understand that the word "world" can also refer to other things.
+We can understand that the world is not like it seams.
+Knowing that the world one lives in is a diffrent world compared to the world that other people live in does not make the perceptions from ones own "World as presented" go away.
+Perceptions are perceptions and they do not disipear when one stops beliveing in them.

 *The work on this framework is not done and more will follow... if you want to read more about similar things look up Joscha Bach.